ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 | US3102 | #10 |
 | US3103 | ... |

-## Mandatory Use Case of service/solution
+## Selected Use Cases of service/solution

-> While [user]() uses the service there will be  service-related interaction events.
+> While a [user]()uses the service there will be  service-related interaction events.
 Most importatnt scenarios using the service/solution should be described somehow.
 One way to to define usage scenario is a [Use Case](https://en.wikipedia.org/wiki/Use_case) description.
 Use Cases diagrams can be drawn using [PlantUML](https://plantuml.com/use-case-diagram) scripts.

-> UML Use Case description can be done as PlantUML description, but a more detailed use case requires a separate description document
+UML Use Case description can be done as PlantUML description, but a more detailed use case requires a separate description document

 ```plantuml
 rectangle Order {
 Profile_1--(Making order)
 Profile_1--(Modifying order)
 Profile_1--(Cancelling order)
 }
 rectangle Order_management {
 Hallinto_1--(Checking the Order)
 Hallinto_1--(Modification of order)